omikadze/SFRALabs/README.md

 ```

-Overriding Instead of Replacing a Step in the Middleware Chain
+**Overriding Instead of Replacing a Step in the Middleware Chain**
 You can use the middleware functions provided by Commerce Cloud or create your own.
 We recommend that you replace a route when changing access.

 These middleware filtering functions are provided by Commerce Cloud:

-get: Filter for get requests
+ - get: Filter for get requests
-htt: Filter for http requests
+ - htt: Filter for http requests
-https: Filter for https requests
+ - https: Filter for https requests
-include: Filter for remote includes
+ - include: Filter for remote includes
-post: Filter for post requests
+ - post: Filter for post requests

 If the request doesn't match the filtering condition, the function returns an Error with the text Params do not match route.

-Discovering deeply '*cartridge/scripts/middleware'
+**Discovering deeply '*cartridge/scripts/middleware'**

-1. https access
+**1. https access**

 You can enhance this code by adding the server.middleware.https parameter after Show, to limit this route to only allow HTTPS requests.
 This example restricts the Account-Show route to HTTPS.